folkertdev/rust-rfcs/text/3720-labeled-match.md

 In summary, `loop match`:

 - is a straightforward combination of `loop` and `match`.
 In its basic form it is just syntax sugar, and should not present issues for beginners.
-The more advanced `const continue` is a fairly specific tool, that
+The more advanced `const continue` is a fairly specific tool, that beginners are unlikely to encounter, and is straightforward to look up.
 - does not introduce arbitrary control flow (like general `goto`) or surprising implicit control flow (like `switch` fallthrough in C and descendants).
-The mechanism fits nicely into how rust works today.
+The mechanism based on pattern matching fits nicely into how rust works today.
 - is not blocked on LLVM, and can be implemented entirely in rustc, providing benefits to all code generation backends.
 The implementation and maintenance effort is small, because infrastructure that is already in place for labeled loops and blocks is reused.
 - accepts more valid programs, by providing more accurate CFG information to the backend.